hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/firefox/_examples/header.md

 2. Make sure you have `pytest` installed (`pip install pytest`).
 3. Run `pytest test_header.py` from your terminal in the directory containing `test_header.py`.

-This improved test suite is more robust, more comprehensive, and better demonstrates correct exception handling and valid/invalid input handling within the test scenarios.
+This improved test suite is more robust, more comprehensive, and better demonStartes correct exception handling and valid/invalid input handling within the test scenarios.
 Remember to adapt the error type (e.g., `ValueError`) if needed based on the actual exception raised in the `header.py` file.
 Remember to run the test in the same directory as the `header.py` file to avoid issues.